mzampar/cloud_project/Zampar_report.md

 # Cloud Basic Project

-This project is based on Docker and two Docker-compose files.
+This project is based on Docker and two Docker-compose files: one for NextCloud, one for Locust, used to perform the tests.
 I customized the deployed Nextcloud system from the administration settings and with curl requests from terminal: the main configurations I did are user registration, Configure SMTP server for email for password recovery and email notifications, create a group of users, turn-on some security settings.

 ## Address Scalability: